Akkatecture/Documentation/content/docs/advanced_concepts/snapshotting.md

 # Wiring It All Up

 Lets say we have an `OrderAggregate`.
-And we want to implement a snapshot strategy for it.
-As before mentioned, the aggregates use the `SnapshotNeverStrategy`.
-If you want to change this behaviour you can use
+And we want to set its snapshot strategy.
+We can do the following.

 ```csharp
 public class OrderAggregate : AggregateRoot<OrderAggregate, OrderId, OrderState>